Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**
-This framework aims to provide a comprehensive, practical framework outlining emotional representation in AI-generated music, focusing on:
+This framework aims to provide a comprehensive, practical approach to emotional representation in AI-generated music, highlighting critical emotional goals, acknowledging AI limitations, and fostering community collaboration for continuous improvement.
-1. Identification of Emotional Goals
-2. Evaluation of AI Limitations
-3. Community Collaboration for Feedback
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**